openwrt/packages/net/travelmate/files/README.md

 * easy setup within normal OpenWrt/LEDE environment
 * strong LuCI-Support with builtin interface wizard and a wireless station manager
 * fast uplink connections
+* support all kinds of uplinks, incl. hidden and enterprise uplinks
 * manual / automatic mode support, the latter one checks the existing uplink connection regardless of ifdown event trigger actions every n seconds
 * support of devices with multiple radios
 * procd init and hotplug support